 Laboratories that are involved in the detection and identification of LMOs need to have procedures in place for sample management, including the steps to follow for submission, receipt, labelling, storage, laboratory sample preparation and destruction, including an outline of the procedures for documenting each step.
+Suitable standards for these procedures can be found in ISO 17025.